Golden rice: Vitamin A deficiency

 Vitamin A deficiency is usually coupled to an unbalanced diet.
 Since carotenes are hydrophobic, sufficient fat must be present in the diet for golden rice (or most other vitamin A supplements) to alleviate vitamin A deficiency.
-Moreover, this claim referred to an early cultivar of Golden Rice; one bowl of the latest version provides 60% of RDA for healthy children.
+Moreover, this claim referred to an early cultivar of golden rice; one bowl of the latest version provides 60% of Recommended Dietary Allowance (RDA) for healthy children.
 The RDA levels advocated in developed countries are far in excess of the amounts needed to prevent blindness.

 Research

 In 2009, results of a clinical trial of golden rice with adult volunteers concluded that "beta-carotene derived from golden rice is effectively converted to vitamin A in humans".
-A summary for the American Society for Nutrition suggested that "Golden Rice could probably supply 50% of the Recommended Dietary Allowance (RDA) of vitamin A from a very modest amount – perhaps a cup – of rice, if consumed daily.
-This amount is well within the consumption habits of most young children and their mothers".
+A summary for the American Society for Nutrition suggested that "Golden Rice could probably supply 50% of the RDA of vitamin A from a very modest amount – perhaps a cup – of rice, if consumed daily.
+This amount is well within the consumption habits of most young children and their mothers."
 Beta-carotene is found and consumed in many nutritious foods eaten around the world, including fruits and vegetables.
 Beta-carotene in food is a safe source of vitamin A.

 A 2012 study showed that the beta-carotene produced by golden rice is as effective as beta-carotene in oil at providing vitamin A to children.
 The study stated that "recruitment processes and protocol were approved".
 However, in 2015, the journal retracted the study, claiming that the researchers had acted unethically when providing Chinese children golden rice without their parents' consent.

 Golden rice improves vitamin A intake and may reduce vitamin A deficiency among women and children.
 Food derived from golden rice varieties is as safe as food derived from conventional rice varieties.